Mupli/mupli-core/README.md

 - /app/app.js
 - /app/myProject1/api/test.js

 That is it!!
-Not you just need to run it.
+Now you just need to run it.

 ### Running the Project